archives GET A LIFE - A BETTER ONE - WITH PROPERTY GUARDIANSHIP

 Andy’s story - a rural setting with easy access to Newcastle city centre, and with space to store his work

-Andy is a 54 year old male who began his guardian experience in 2017 after he decided to make a move to a new area.
+Andy is a 54 year old male who began his guardian experience after he decided to make a move to a new area.
 He has since lived in a property which has been transformed into shared accommodation for guardians.
 The property is one of three bungalows just outside the town centre and is in a lovely setting close to the river, surrounded by trees.
 There is also a lot of resident wildlife nearby, including a badger.